ztstroud/mini-computer/atom/HARDWARE.md

 ### PC
 The PC stores the address of the next instruction to execute, and is used as the address in RAM so that it can be loaded.

+The PC increments during the loading phase of execution, which means that it has the address of the next instruction during the execution phase.

 ### Control
 The control circuit is responsible for setting controls signals based on an instruction.
 It implements the instructions